bmc/brizzled/id/99/index.md

                 Nil
         }
     }
+{% endhighlight %}

 (The `subCommandCompleter` object is an instance of a stock "List" completer that is instantiated with a list of choices ("database" and the list of tables, in this case) and returns zero, one or many completions from that list.
 Completing from a list of choices is common, so the API provides an easy way to do that.)

 This matching-based approach hides the nitty gritty parsing details, allowing the completer to focus on the "business logic" of